image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 :::
 An image must be gray.
 If this isn't the case, it must be grayscaled.
 After that, you need to choose the way for threshold to be found.
 It can be an arbitrary value, but we recommend to use one of the algorithms that ImageJS has.
 It is important to remember that different algorithms serve different purposes, so it is better to try several of them to see which one fits better for the current image.
 Once threshold is applied, you will get a mask, which will allow you to localize and extract specific objects or regions of interest situated on the image.
-So with will look something like this:
+So it will look something like this:

 ```ts
 if (image.colorModel !== 'GREY') {